marcioflambo/FinanceShare/replit.md

 - June 25, 2025.
 Prepared PostgreSQL database infrastructure with Drizzle ORM schema and migrations ready
 - June 25, 2025.
 Implementing user authentication system with email/password registration and Google OAuth support
 - June 25, 2025.
 Successfully migrated from in-memory storage to PostgreSQL database with all demo data persisted
+- June 25, 2025.
+Implemented active/inactive status for bank accounts - inactive accounts don't count in total balance but can still be used in financial goals

 ## Key Features